top of page

 Surgery

-Reserved for severe cases, surgery aims to correct the curvature and stabilize the spine with the help of implants.
+The surgical methods preferred in advanced scoliosis cases aim to correct the curvature of the spine and stabilize the spine with the help of special implants.

 bottom of page